Shazeb16180/E-Commerce/README.md

 <div align="center">
   <h1>Spare Parts</h1>

-  An Ecommerce website for Books
+  An Ecommerce website for AutoParts
 </div>

 ## **How to install and run locally ?**